Principles We Swear By

 We believe relationships strengthen our nation

-Relationship-building is our core.
-Through multi-faith programming and partnerships with faith leaders, we’re applying our spirituality to better serve our communities by furthering policies that affect all.
+Relationship-building is at our core.
+Through multi-faith programming and partnerships with faith communities, we’re applying our faith traditions to better serve our neighborhoods by furthering policies that impact the lives of all Texans and, ultimately, all Americans.

 “We have to face the fact that either all of us are going to die together or we are going to learn to live together, and if we are to live together, we have to talk.”